helium/longfi-platformio/platformio.md

 #### Attaching the LoRa Antenna <a id="adding-the-antenna"></a>

 Your board should have come with a U.FL antenna.
 All you have to do is attach it to the U.FL port on the developer board.
+The method of attachment varies depending on the target board.
-Some versions of the boards may have more than one U.FL port, if this is the case generally the LoRa antenna attaches to the port that is on the same side of the board as contains the USB port connector.
-However, it is best to verify the proper connector with the board manufacturer.
+In the case of our example Heltec Cubecell board, some versions of the board may have more than one U.FL port, if this is the case generally the LoRa antenna attaches to the port that is on the same side of the board as contains the USB port connector.
+In all cases it is best to verify the proper connector with the board manufacturer.

 #### Connect Target Board to Development PC<a id="connect-board"></a>

-Next, lets connect our board to our computer with a USB 2.0 A-Male to Micro B cable.
+The target boards are typically connected to the host computer via a USB 2.0 A-Male to Micro B cable.
+Again this may vary depending upon your target board.

 #### Install Develop Machine Serial Driver

 Some operating systems, especially Windows, will require the installation of hardware specific USB device driver code.
+Most hardware developer board vendors will supply directions on how this can be accomplished.

-Installation directions can be found on Heltec's website [here](https://heltec-automation-docs.readthedocs.io/en/latest/general/establish_serial_connection.html).
+For our example case installation directions can be found on Heltec's website [here](https://heltec-automation-docs.readthedocs.io/en/latest/general/establish_serial_connection.html).

 ## Software Setup <a id="software-setup"></a>
 Setting up the VSCode/PlatformIO IDE environment while not complex does require several steps that are independent of your target device.
+We will walk through this initial setup before trying to integrate Helium network access code into the mix.

 ### Installing PlatformIO